 While the topic of an earlier post this lens also deserves a full-on review.
 If things continue as is it is on track to being the best lens I have ever owned.
 Thoughts on it.

 - Other than size and weight it is perfect in any measure you would apply to lenses.
 Rather than spill many words here, I offer the images above as Exhibit A.

 - True of an SA mount lens it has also proven to be ridiculously versatile.
-It can be used on Sony without any functional sacrifies on an MC11, with a native mount SA digital camera, as well as equally well with film camera.
-So in my worls the perfect lens.
+It can be used on Sony without any functional sacrifices on an MC11, with a native mount SA digital camera, as well as with a film camera.
+So in my world a nearly perfect lens.

 Well, there are other SIGMA surprises, but that is it for now.